 High School Mooting

-The school mooting teams were invited to compete against one another in a knockout competition to be held at the University's mooting courts located on the Parramatta and Campbelltown campuses.
+The registered high school mooting teams will be organised to compete against one another in a preliminary competition to be held online on 31 October and 1 November 2022.

 - Preparing a written submission